utsavraj/CISC-372-2019/Assignment 1/README.md

 #### Which model did you use (just pick one of them) and how did you control its flexibility?
 When did you make it more flexible and when did you make it less?

-Logistic Regression is one of the models are used
+Logistic Regression is one of the models used in my code.
+It's flexibility was controlled by hypertuning the parameters for a certain range - the smaller the range provided, the less flexibility it had.
+When the model started to perform poorly/little increase than before with F1-score, I relaxed the model and vice versa.

 #### -------------------------------------------------------------